 Can you feel this tension between designers and security?

 Security tries to lock everything down.
 Interface designers try to make everything easy to use.
-Looks like security and usability are the two players in a zero-sum game — making something secure inevitably makes it hard to use, making something easy to use inevitably makes it less secure.
+Looks like integrating security and usability are the two players in a zero-sum game, making something secure inevitably makes it harder to use, and making it easy to use inevitably makes it less secure.

 - People don’t care about security